Saša, Tin i Kedžo

-Saša, Tin i Kedžo was the first Croatian boy band that is now disbanded.
-Its members were Saša Lozar, Tin Samardžić and Damir Kedžo, all finalists of the Story Supernova Music Talents, reality show aired on Nova TV in late 2003.
+Saša, Tin i Kedžo was the first Croatian boy band, that is now disbanded.
+Its members were Saša Lozar, Tin Samardžić, and Damir Kedžo, all finalists of the Story Supernova Music Talents, reality show aired on Nova TV in late 2003.

-The band was first mentioned during the late stages show's series, and was formed based on its members popularity with the show's Croatian teen audience.
+The band was first mentioned late in the show's series, and was formed based on its members' popularity with the show's Croatian teen audience.
 All three were reportedly very unhappy about joining the band, but were contractually obliged.
 The band recorded one popular single, 365, then went on their only tour, on the Adriatic Coast in the summer of 2004.
 After 10 shows out of 29 scheduled, the tour was cancelled due to disagreements between the band and their managers.

 Croatia Records published their album Instant in 2004, with thirteen songs written mostly by Boris Đurđević and Faruk Buljubašić.
 The album was panned by critics.

 The band entered into the HRT Dora Eurosong pre-selection competition in February 2005.

 Soon after the tour, the band's popularity decreased.
 The band members eventually parted company and the band ceased to exist.